-(Main reference: Section 7D; clause 3)
+(Main reference: Section 7D; clause 6 of the TLAB)

 Comment: Amendment is welcomed.
 However, it is hoped that this was not included because of the delays of refund payments that had been experienced from SARS, taking into consideration the implications that the delay of such payments would have on taxpayers.